 In the 1980s, Sawyer Brown was a very bubblegummy country-pop band, noted for their dance moves, pink tennis shoes, and near-total lack of substance.
 They changed things up with The Dirt Road in 1991, changing to a more mature image and sound, helped in part by lead singer Mark Miller co-writing with Mac McAnally.
 The change in sound from the lightweight, repetitive romps like "Step That Step" or "Betty's Bein' Bad" to the spare, acoustic ballad "All These Years" or the thoughtful "Cafe on the Corner" is staggering.

-If you're only familiar with Michael Jackson through the scandals of the decade before he died, even the cover of Thriller is a little jarring.
+If you're only familiar with Michael Jackson through the scandals of the decade before he died, even the album cover of Thriller is a little jarring.
 But going back even further, his first actual solo album was 1972's Got To Be There which was released when Michael was 13 going on 14.
 It kicks off with a more-than-respectable cover of "Ain't No Sunshine," but from that point forward is incredibly ballad-heavy and even the more well-known stuff ("Rockin' Robin" and the title song) don't even hint at any aspect of the post-disco dance pop of the '80s.
 His next three albums are more of the same, and even Off The Wall was far more disco/quiet storm than one might expect from his later work.
 No rock crossovers or anthemic ballads about saving the world.

 If you know Jackson mostly as the singer of paranoid songs where he screams in anger and lets out many of his trademarked high yells you'll be surprised that most of his output before "Thriller" is rather happy and cheerful without any "a-hi-hi"'s thrown in for good measure.